 Why local wood

-Some musicians are, still, attached to the idea that a good guitar is made out of exotic woods.
-Woods like Ebony, rosewoods, mahogany, etc. are the most claimed materials on guitar making.
-Those woods are found mostly in rain forests in countries like Cameron, Brazil, India, Congo, Sri Lanka, etc.
+Some musicians and luthiers are, still, attached to the idea that a good guitar is made out of exotic woods.
+Wood like Ebony, rosewood, mahogany, etc. are the most claimed materials on guitar making.
+Those are found mostly in rain forests in countries like Cameron, Brazil, India, Congo, Sri Lanka, etc.

 The transportation methods in the exploitation areas demand opening big roads to reach a certain place.
 After the wood is obtained it is transported to a certain arbour and shipped in containers to the place where instruments or furniture will be made.